|1964 Model Year

 The engine block is still the center oiler version, part number C4AE with a 4.23 cylinder bore.
 At some point between the 63 and 64

-the FE cylinder blocks.
-The crankshaft was made from cast iron, part number C4AE-6303-B, and had oiling grooves on all journals.
+identifying the FE cylinder blocks.
+The crankshaft was made from cast iron, part number C4AE-6303-B, and had oiling grooves on

+all journals.
 The connecting rods, part number C3AE-6200-C contained heavier duty rod bolts than the standard production rods.
-The pistons, part

 There were two different sets of cylinder heads available in 1964.
 They were both low riser style heads and carried part numbers